AJ Storr: Personal life

+Storr's father, Ambrozino Storr Sr., was born in Nassau, Bahamas.

-Storr's mother, Annette Brandy, was a standout basketball player at Roberto Clemente Community Academy in Chicago and went on to play collegiately at Illinois Central College and University of Missouri–St. Louis before a semi-pro stint.
+His mother, Annette Brandy, was a standout basketball player at Roberto Clemente Community Academy in Chicago and went on to play at Illinois Central College and University of Missouri–St. Louis before a semi-professional stint.
 His sister, Ambranette, was a top scorer in the state of Illinois while at Kankakee High School.
-She also played collegiately at Moberly Area Community College, Grand Canyon and Detroit Mercy.
+She also played at Moberly Area Community College, Grand Canyon and Detroit Mercy.

+National team career

+In August 2023, Storr represented the Bahamas national team in an exhibition against the Kansas Jayhawks.
+He also played with the national team in exhibition games in 2024, before leaving prior to Olympic qualifying games.